-An encryption gateway is a proxy-based solution that transmits between the end-user application and the cloud.
-It encrypts all data that leaves a previously defined, secure internal environment and decrypts information requested from the cloud by authorised end users.
-With this type of solution, cryptographic keys must remain exclusively in the possession of the user organisation in order to guarantee data sovereignty and centralise control of reading access authorisation.
-This state-of-the-art solution should therefore allow fully internal key management.
-Key management functions should be distributed internally to multiple controllers.
-This ensures that key data cannot be compromised by individuals.
+An encryption gateway is a proxy-based solution that mediates between end-user applications and the cloud.
+It encrypts and pseudonymises all data leaving a pre-defined secure internal environment and decrypts information requested by authorised end users from the cloud.
+With such a solution, the cryptographic keys must remain the exclusive property of the user organisation.
+Similarly, encryption and decryption must also be controllable only by the user organisation in order to guarantee data sovereignty and centrally control read access authorisations.
+Such a state-of-the-art solution should therefore enable a completely internal key management as well as the encryption / pseudonymisation of the data independent of the cloud infrastructure.
+Internally, the key management tasks should be divided among several responsible persons.

-Internal key management makes this solution more secure than native encryption solutions from third-party cloud providers (bring your own key, etc.).
-In the latter case, there is no way to eliminate the possibility of third-party (such as database administrators) reading access to sensitive information.
-With an encryption gateway, third-party data processors can still perform administrative tasks, but not read any sensitive data in plaintext form.
-The solution also provides protection in the event of data theft: Without cryptographic keys, attackers are unable to use encrypted data.
+The company's own encryption / pseudonymisation makes this solution more secure than the native encryption solutions of third cloud providers (bring-your-own key etc.).
+In the latter case, it can never be completely ruled out that third parties (such as database administrators) have read access to sensitive information.
+With an encryption gateway, third party data processors can still perform administrative tasks, but can no longer read sensitive data in plain text.
+The solution also offers protection in the event of data theft: without the cryptographic keys, attackers cannot do anything with captured, encrypted data.

-The central factor in using an encryption gateway should be maintaining the protected data's ability to be processed.
-This can be achieved by using partial encryption methods.
+The central criterion for using an encryption gateway should be that protected data can still be processed.
+This can be achieved by partial encryption methods.

-Looking ahead, it is advisable to choose an encryption gateway that allows the user organisation to change the encryption algorithms they use as they wish.
-With the ongoing development of extremely powerful quantum computers, methods that are classified as secure today may become obsolete in the near feature.
-Therefore, the ideal solution is one that is already compatible with post-quantum cryptographic algorithms (PQC).
+With a view to the future, an encryption gateway should be selected which allows the user organisation to freely exchange the encryption algorithms used (Crypto Agility).
+With the progressive development of extremely powerful quantum computers, procedures that are classified as secure today may become obsolete in the near future.
+Therefore, a solution that is already compatible with algorithms of post-quantum cryptography (PQC) is ideal.